ivelin/zk0/docs/NODE-OPERATORS.md

 - **Network**: Stable broadband connection

 ### Security
-- All communications use TLS encryption
+- Communications use insecure mode for development (no TLS encryption)
 - Data remains on your local machine
 - Secure parameter validation and hashing
 - No external access to your datasets
+- **Note**: TLS can be enabled for production deployments

 ### Performance
 - Training time: 10-30 minutes per round